aws-samples/aws-iot-elf/WIN-README.md

 ### Installing `virtualenv`
 Now to keep the AWS IoT ELF python dependencies separate, you probably want to [install](https://virtualenv.pypa.io/en/stable/installation/) `virtualenv`.
 This can be done simply by using `pip` which was installed when you installed Python.
 Change to the `~\dev` directory and enter `pip install virtualenv`.

-You now have the necessary development commands available to you on your Windows-based machine.
+You now have the necessary development commands available on your Windows-based machine.
+Now you will want to go back and finish the rest of the non-specific [Getting Started](https://github.com/awslabs/aws-iot-elf).